2030 Zimbabwean parliamentary election: Background

-The previous general election was held on 23 August 2023, resulting in a victory for ZANU–PF and President Mnangagwa, who secured 52.6% of the presidential vote against main opposition candidate Nelson Chamisa of the Citizens Coalition for Change (CCC), who received 44.0%.
-ZANU–PF also won a majority in the National Assembly.
-The elections were marred by allegations of irregularities, voter suppression, and delays in urban areas, leading to criticism from international observers, including the Southern African Development Community (SADC), the Commonwealth, and the European Union.
-Post-election, Zimbabwe has faced economic challenges, including hyperinflation, currency instability, and efforts to abandon the US dollar by 2030, amid political tensions.
+The previous general election was held on 23 August 2023, resulting in victory for ZANU–PF and President Mnangagwa, who secured 52.6% of the presidential vote against main opposition candidate Nelson Chamisa of the Citizens Coalition for Change (CCC), who received 44.0%.
+ZANU–PF also secured a majority in the National Assembly.
+The elections were criticised by international observers, including the Southern African Development Community (SADC), the Commonwealth and the European Union, for alleged irregularities, voter suppression and delays in urban areas.

-Since 2023, internal divisions within ZANU–PF have intensified, particularly between factions loyal to Mnangagwa and those supporting Vice President Constantino Chiwenga.
-These rifts have influenced discussions on succession and term extensions.
+Since 2023, Zimbabwe has continued to face serious economic difficulties, including high inflation, currency instability and efforts to phase out the US dollar by 2030.
+Internal divisions within ZANU–PF have deepened, particularly between factions aligned with Mnangagwa and those supporting Vice President Constantino Chiwenga.
+These tensions influenced internal debates over succession and term extensions.